jlonghku/UAT_EFDC/README.md

 The tool will start calculating and the result will be stored in "lhv.out" file.

 ### 4. Settings
-Click setting button can setup the path of EFDC.EXE and GetEFDC.exe.
+Click "Settings" button can setup the path of EFDC.EXE and GetEFDC.exe.

 ![avatar](https://github.com/jlonghku/UAT_EFDC/blob/master/img/Fig7.png)